ove/ove-apps/packages/ove-app-replicator/README.md

 The replicator app can only work with one `space` at a time.
 If the `mode` was set to `group` or `section` the `spaceName` will be taken into consideration.
 If the `spaceName` was not provided, the `space` with the most number of items will be chosen.

-## Loading the App
+## Launching the App

+All OVE applications can be launched using the [Launcher UI](https://ove.readthedocs.io/en/stable/ove-ui/packages/ove-ui-launcher/README.html), the [Python Client Library](https://github.com/ove/ove-sdks/tree/master/python), and the OVE APIs.
+The API used to launch an application is the same for all applications, but the data that is passed into it is application-specific.

-Content within the OVE framework can be replicated using the OVE APIs:
+To replicate content using the OVE APIs:

 ```sh
 curl --header "Content-Type: application/json" --request POST --data '{"app": {"url": "http://OVE_APP_REPLICATOR_HOST:PORT","states": {"load": {"mode": "space", "spaceName": "LocalNine"}}}, "space": "OVE_SPACE", "h": 500, "w": 500, "y": 0, "x": 0}' http://OVE_CORE_HOST:PORT/section